 Regarding Petra - yes there is an option to take a road trip there - there are companies in Jerusalem that can organize it (better to go from Jerusalem) - I would suggest against the car rental option as crossing the boarder is not simple and the roads (and road blocks) can be a bit intimidating if you are not a local.

-(I live in Israel and have lived both in Jerusalem and Tel-Aviv) almost 5 years ago
+(I live in Israel and have lived both in Jerusalem and Tel-Aviv) about 5 years ago

 hi... i work as a guid ib israel so when you arive here you can alweys contect me